Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Conclusions and outlook

 A major motivation in Phase II of Project 8 was to obtain information of value for the future scaling up of the CRES technology for neutrino mass measurement.
+With the waveguide-based CRES apparatus described in this work, we have carried out the first measurement of the tritium beta spectrum by this new method.
+We report an upper limit on neutrino mass at 90\% C.L.~of 155 (152) eV in a Bayesian (frequentist) analysis.
+In both analyses, the extrapolated endpoint energy for molecular T$_2$ decay and the neutrino mass limit are found to be consistent with literature values obtained by traditional methods.
+No background events were observed in the 82-day running period.
+These results from a small-scale apparatus are the first steps in a phased approach to a CRES-based experiment with high sensitivity to neutrino mass.

 The waveguide CRES cell is quite efficient in coupling the electron to the propagating electromagnetic field.
 However, because the electron's guiding center in the trap moves along the direction of propagation, the Doppler effect is maximal.
-This limits the pitch-angle range that can be used, and hence the efficiency with which useful signals can be obtained from the gas in the trap region.
+This limits the pitch angle range that can be used, and hence the efficiency with which useful signals can be obtained from the gas in the trap region.
 Two approaches to circumventing this limitation in a large volume are to use an antenna array that is directed at signals emitted by the electron perpendicular to its axial motion, and to use a resonant cavity wherein the phase velocity is much larger and the Doppler shift correspondingly smaller.
+For reduced complexity and better signal-to-noise ratio, the Project 8 collaboration is focused on the cavity approach.
 The sensitivities of large-volume cavity experiments are marked in \autoref{fig:ph2sensitivitydata}.

 The CRES method is inherently capable of high resolution, as may be seen simply from the widths of tracks in \autoref{fig:spectrogram}.
 These tracks are roughly a single bin wide in frequency space, about 1 part per million, which corresponds to an energy width at the tritium endpoint of \SI{0.5}{\eV}.
 That measure of the intrinsic resolution depends on the signal-to-noise ratio, and the system noise temperature in Phase II was about \SI{132}{\kelvin} when the CRES cell was at \SI{85}{\kelvin}.
 Substantially lower physical temperatures can be realized, especially for atomic tritium in a magnetic trap.
 The total experimental resolution has other contributions, primarily the varying magnetic field experienced by electrons moving in a trap that may itself not be ideal, with spatial inhomogeneities and temporal instabilities.
+Scattering of electrons from gas molecules can lead to energy loss prior to the detection of an event.